Why are my batches all closed?

 We’ve always recommended that you commit your batches as soon as the entry is complete.
 Once those batches have been committed and reviewed for accuracy, we recommend closing them so that they cannot be inadvertently changed later.
 This ensures data integrity and prevents tampering and fraud.
 This process has now been condensed into the batch review phase, allowing you to quickly review your batch for accuracy and close it so the data will show in reporting.

 As a result of this streamlined process all batches that were previously open in Offering needed to be closed.
 Thus, for the data migration to the Redesigned Offering system, we have closed all committed and uncommitted batches that are balanced, saving parishes from having to go through and manually commit and close each one.
-All unbalanced uncommitted quick entry batches have been brought into balance and moved over as closed batches.

 The upgrade process from ParishSOFT Offering & Pledges to Parishsoft Redesigned Offering handles batches as follows: